kentsukaii/kentsukaii/README.md

 -👽 I'm also known as **Tenente**;

--🧑🏻‍🎓 I’m currently taking a CTeSP while learning and making personal projects;
+-🧑🏻‍🎓 I’m currently taking a CTeSP while learning by making personal projects;

 -🧠 I'm always looking to learn new things and improve a bit as a human being everyday!;